maboelnour/learning-notes/books/Cloud-Architecture-Patterns.md

 for idempotent handling for that scenario is explained in the previous section.
 When dealing with a poison message, the idempotent handling will never terminate.

+Once a poison message has been identified, deciding how to deal with it is another business decision.
+If it is desirable to have a human review the poison messages to con­ sider how to improve handling, then one approach is to use what is known as a dead letter queue, a place for storing messages that cannot be processed normally.

 ---
 ### EXTRA (Not from the book):
 **How dealing with poison messages done inside `RabbitMQ`?**